Benjamin-Lee/DNAvisualization.org/paper/paper.md

 These limitations were bypassed by this tool in several ways, which may be of interest to readers attempting to implement similar architectures in the future.
 When implementing parallelization, we were faced with a choice between higher, file-level parallelization (parsing and transforming each file's sequences in a separate Lambda function invocation) and lower, sequence-level parallelization (parsing the files in the browser and invoking a Lambda function to transform each sequence individually).
-We initially chose the former but quickly ran into memory issues, even when opting to use the most generous memory allocation available (3,008 MB at the time of writing [^1]).
+We initially chose the former but quickly ran into memory issues, even when opting to use the most generous memory allocation available (3,008 MB at the time of writing, which includes all of the function's code as well as the data on which it is invoked).
 To reduce memory demands, we switched to sequence-level parallelism and eliminated as many dependencies as possible.
 While this tradeoff results in increased memory use by the client, which must load and parse the FASTA files in memory, and greater cost because pricing is by both the function invocation and the total amount of computation (which remains the same, as the total number of bases that must be transformed does not change), it enables greater throughput by more effectively leveraging parallelism.

 Currently, the website is limited to visualizing up to thirty sequences of up to 4.5 Mbp each for a grand total of 135 Mbp of sequence data at a time.